cdanek/KaimiraWeightedList/README.md

 ### Bad Weights

 Programming is opinionated, and I'm of the opinion that an error in weighting shouldn't throw an exception - it's better to get bad data than have your application crash.
-If you'd like your application to throw exceptions on non-positive weights (either on `Add()` or `Next()`), then configure like so:
+If you'd like your application to throw exceptions on non-positive weights (on `Add()`), then configure like so:

 ```cs
 WeightedList<string> myWL = new();